Stadio Enzo Blasone

-The Stadio comunale Enzo Blasone is a multi-use stadium in Foligno, Italy.
+The Enzo Blasone Stadium (Stadio comunale Enzo Blasone) is a multi-use stadium in Foligno, Italy.
 It is currently used mostly for football matches and is the home stadium of Foligno Calcio.
 It holds 4.650.

 It was built in 1981 - 1982 because of the promotion of Foligno Calcio to Serie C2, the former fourth level of Italian football.

-The stadium was originally called "Santo Pietro", which is the name of the area of Foligno it is located in; recently, it has been named after Enzo Blasone, a former footballer and coach of the local team.
+The stadium was originally called "Santo Pietro", which is the name of the area of Foligno it is located in.
+It was renamed for Enzo Blasone, a former footballer and local coach, after his death.

+The stadium underwent a variety of renovations in the 2010s and 2020s.